alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

     * Scanning Period:  The parameters listed below will set the schedule for IIAS to scan your EC2/SageMaker instances and apply the configs/ alarms.
     *Note For SageMaker - During this recurring scan period, any running SageMaker notebook instance (which hasn't been scanned yet by IIAS) that is not opted out / does not have an existing lifecycle config will be stopped and the IIASLifecycleConfig will be applied.Hence, it is recommended to schedule the scanning at a time when you would not be using notebook instances(For example: At night time / weekends)*
       * ScanReccurrencePeriod: Enter one of the following <Daily,Weekend,Weekly,Monday,Tuesday,Wednesday,Thursday,Friday,Saturday>
-      * ScanTimeHourUTC: Enter the hour (24 hour clock) in UTC Time
+      * ScanTimeHourUTC: Enter the hour <Values between 0-23> in UTC Time
-      * ScanTimeMinuteUTC:  Enter the minute in UTC Time
+      * ScanTimeMinuteUTC:  Enter the minute <Values between 0-59> in UTC Time
     * EC2IdleHourTimeout:  Enter the no. of idle hours after which you want the EC2 instances to be shut down.
-Default recommendation = 2
+Default recommendation = 2 <Values between 1-72>
     * SageMakerIdleHourTimeout: Specify the no. of idle hours after which you want the SageMaker instances to be shut down.
-Default recommendation = 2
+Default recommendation = 2 <Values between 1-72>
     * Confirm Changes before deploy : Y
     * SAM CLI IAM role creation: Y
     * Review and Confirm the Changeset created!